Rockland Community College: Cambridge University Study Abroad Program

 Students must be at least 18 years of age and meet the requirement of a minimum 3.0 GPA and two faculty recommendations when classes begin at Cambridge University in July or August.
 Students can be from any college but must apply through the RCC Sam Draper M/TS Honors Program Office in Spring to be eligible.

 Maritime Studies Program

 Rockland Community College offers the nation's first Maritime Studies Program works with a US Coast Guard-approved partner featuring online training with hands-on classroom instruction at the college's campuses.
 Through the RCC/Learn America program, Mariners seeking work on board any vessel are required to complete a Coast Guard-approved Basic Training course.
 Students also are able to sign up for any of the individual elements of the Basic Training course.

-Industrial Development Agency (IDA)
+State University of New York (SUNY), RCC and Local Programs

-in 2023, Rockland Community College (RCC).
-Skill Up Rockland, part of RCC's strategic initiative to close skills gaps, meet employer talent needs, and increase economic mobility has partnered with Rockland Rockland County Industrial Development Agency (IDA), in advancing the economic welfare and general prosperity of Rockland County by promoting the development of various facilities, industries, and businesses within the region actively supporting the growth of commerce and industry in Rockland County.
+Rockland Community College offer these educational and supporting programs helping students to achieve their specific goals.